Upstairs at Landrace

 Where the Bakery Ends and the Restaurant Begins

 Walcot Street has long occupied a particular position in Bath's commercial geography: independent, slightly rough-edged, and resistant to the Georgian-postcard version of the city that dominates the centre.
-Landrace, the artisan bakery at street level, fits that character precisely — a community-minded operation built around stoneground British grains and long-ferment sourdough.
+Landrace, the artisan bakery at street level, fits that character precisely, a community-minded operation built around stoneground British grains and long-ferment sourdough.
 The smell of the baking reaches you before you reach the door.
-What sits above it, at the leading of a staircase, is something that has quietly developed into one of the more considered dining rooms in the city.
+What sits above it, at the top of a staircase, is Upstairs at Landrace, a Modern British Gastropub in Bath, with a price point of about $40 per person.

-Upstairs at Landrace earned a Michelin Plate in 2025, placing it within a recognisable tier of British restaurants where the cooking is technically reliable and produce sourcing is taken seriously, without the formality or price architecture of Michelin-starred rooms.
+Upstairs at Landrace is recognised with a Michelin Plate, placing it within a recognisable tier of British restaurants where the cooking is technically reliable and produce sourcing is taken seriously, without the formality or price architecture of Michelin-starred rooms.
 In Bath specifically, the ££££ end of the market is well-served by the likes of The Bath Priory and Olive Tree.
 Upstairs at Landrace operates in a different register entirely: a ££ price point, a small-plates format, and a bistro sensibility that owes more to neighbourhood dining in Bristol or Edinburgh than to the spa-city hotel dining that Bath is better known for.

 The physical space has expanded since the restaurant's early days as a small garret above the bakery.
 A second room was added as demand grew, and the two together now give the place a proportionality that the original space couldn't offer.
 But the aesthetic has been preserved deliberately: stone walls hung with framed posters, high shelves lined with empty wine bottles, black-topped tables set on wood floors that have the comfortable wear of a room that has been used.
 A corner bar with counter seats reinforces the bistro rather than restaurant framing.
 This is not a room that is trying to impress you with its design; it is a room that has been put together with enough care that the setting doesn't compete with what is on the plate.